 ===========================

-The second opposing effect illustrates that it is possible to reduce the capacity of the internal-rectangle to capture attention and by that to reduce the magnitude of the present illusion.
-One may reduce that capacity by making the top- bottom-line of the internal-rectangle very salient – it was painted by the color red.
-Several researchers have pointed out that saliency of physical features, such as color red, have the property of attention capture (e.g., Leblanc, Prime & Jolicoeur, 2008; Treisman & Gelade, 1980; Wolfe, 2014).
-In the present case, highlighting the top- or bottom- line makes the line salient.
-Saliency can be interpreted in terms of bottom-up or top-down processes since attention is directed to that line by the instructions.
-The highlighted line (top or bottom) will function as a distractor of a distractor, i.e., a distractor of the ability of the internal-rectangle to distract attention that is required to carry out the bisection task.
+The second opposing effect illustrates that it is possible to reduce the capacity of the internal rectangle to capture attention and thus reduce the magnitude of the illusion.
+This was achieved by making the top or bottom line of the internal rectangle very salient – it was highlighted in red.
+Several researchers have pointed out that saliency of physical features, such as the color red, have the property of attentional capture (e.g., Leblanc et al., 2008; Treisman & Gelade, 1980; Wolfe, 2014).
+In the present case, highlighting the top or bottom line made the line salient.
+Saliency can be interpreted in terms of bottom-up or top-down processes, since attention is directed to that line by the instructions given in the experiment.
+The highlighted line (top or bottom) functions as a distractor of a distractor, i.e., a distractor of the ability of the internal rectangle to distract the attention that is required to carry out the bisection task.

 Methods

 The present experiment was similar to experiment 1 except for several changes that will be specified below.
-The materials and data of the present experiment are available at XXXX
+The materials and data are available at XXXX

-Participants, Design, and Procedure: There were 33 participants (25 females and 8 males, average age 23.36) in experiment 2.
-(Because of the Covid-19 epidemic, we could not recruit 45 participants for experiment 2.
-For this reason, the number of participants in experiment 2a is also small.)
-The size of the external-rectangle is, width: 12 cm, length: 22.3 as in experiment 1.
-The length of the horizontal single-line is 6 cm, and the sizes of the three gray internal-rectangles are, width: 6cm, length: 1.5, 3, and 6 cm.
-There were 304 trials presented for each participant in a random order: 3 (sizes of the internal-rectangle) x 3 (types of the internal-rectangle: frame, gray, with eyes) x 4 (places within the external-rectangle in which appears the single-line and the internal-rectangle) x 2 instructions (top- or bottom-line) x 2 (with or without highlighting the top- or bottom-line in red) = 144.
-In addition, there were 8 presentation of a single-line (half with highlighting) = 152.
-All these trials appear twice, so each series consists of 304 trials.
-(Note that there were additional five practice trials presented at the beginning of each series of trials as in experiment 1.)
-The width of a line without the color red is: about .287 mm, 1 pixel, and with the color red: about 1.2 mm, 4 pixels.
+Participants, Design, and Procedure: There were 33 participants (25 females and 8 males, average age 23.36 years) in experiment 2.
+(Due to the Covid-19 epidemic, we could not recruit 45 participants for experiment 2.
+For this reason, the number of participants in experiment 2a was limited.)
+The dimensions of the external rectangle were: width 12 cm; length 22.3 cm, as in experiment 1.
+The length of the horizontal single line was 6 cm, and the sizes of the three gray internal rectangles were: width 6cm; length 1.5, 3, and 6 cm.
+Each participant completed 304 trials in random order: 3 (sizes of internal rectangle) x 3 (types of internal rectangle: frame, gray, with eyes) x 4 (places within the external rectangle in which the single line and the internal rectangle appeared) x 2 instructions (top- or bottom-line) x 2 (with or without highlighting the top or bottom line in red) = 144.
+In addition, there were 8 presentations of a single line (half with highlighting) = 152.
+All these trials appeared twice, so each series consisted of 304 trials.
+(Note that there were five additional practice trials at the beginning of each series of trials, as in experiment 1.)
+The width of a line without the color red was about .287 mm, 1 pixel, and with the color red about 1.2 mm, 4 pixels.

-The instructions, which were similar to experiment 1, inform each participant that on the computer screen will appear a frame of a constant external-rectangle in which will appear a horizantal single-line or an internal-rectangle in different sizes or in different types (frame, gray internal-rectangles or internal-rectangles with eyes).
-(See Figures 3).
-As in experiment 1, the participants were informed that their task, which is dependent on the three conditions: single-line, top-line or bottom-line, is to bisect the external-rectangle into two halves.
+The instructions, which were similar to experiment 1, informed each participant that on the computer screen the frame of a constant external rectangle would appear containing a horizontal single line or an internal rectangle in different sizes or of different types (rectangle frame, gray internal rectangle or internal rectangle with eyes) (see Figure 3).
+As in experiment 1, the participants were told that their task, which was dependent on the three conditions – single-line, top-line, or bottom-line – was to bisect the external rectangle, dividing it into two equal parts.

 Results